dotnet/runtime/src/libraries/System.Runtime.Caching/src/PACKAGE.md

 ## About

+[System.Runtime.Caching](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.caching?view=dotnet-plat-ext-7.0) ([NuGet package](https://www.nuget.org/packages/System.Runtime.Caching/)) is a packaged set of simple caching API's derived from those of the same namespace available in .Net Framework since 4.0.
+This package is intended for use as a bridge when porting .Net Framework applications to .Net Core.
-[System.Runtime.Caching](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.caching?view=dotnet-plat-ext-7.0)/[System.Runtime.Caching.MemoryCache](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.caching.memorycache?view=dotnet-plat-ext-7.0) ([NuGet package](https://www.nuget.org/packages/System.Runtime.Caching/)) can be used with:

-* .NET Standard 2.0 or later.
+This `System.Runtime.Caching` package can be used with any [.NET implementation](/dotnet/standard/net-standard#net-implementation-support) that targets .NET Standard 2.0 or later.
+For example:
-* Any [.NET implementation](/dotnet/standard/net-standard#net-implementation-support) that targets .NET Standard 2.0 or later.
-For example, ASP.NET Core 3.1 or later.
+* .NET Core 3.1 or later.
-* .NET Framework 4.5 or later.
+* .Net Framework 4.5 or later.
+* .Net 5.0 or late

-[Microsoft.Extensions.Caching.Memory](https://www.nuget.org/packages/Microsoft.Extensions.Caching.Memory/)/`IMemoryCache` (described in this article) is recommended over `System.Runtime.Caching`/`MemoryCache` because it's better integrated into ASP.NET Core.
-For example, `IMemoryCache` works natively with ASP.NET Core [dependency injection](xref:fundamentals/dependency-injection).
+[Microsoft.Extensions.Caching.Memory](https://www.nuget.org/packages/Microsoft.Extensions.Caching.Memory/)/[IMemoryCache](https://learn.microsoft.com/en-us/aspnet/core/performance/caching/memory?view=aspnetcore-7.0) is recommended over `System.Runtime.Caching`/`MemoryCache` because it's better integrated into ASP.NET Core.
+For example, `IMemoryCache` works natively with ASP.NET Core [dependency injection](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-7.0).

-Use `System.Runtime.Caching`/`MemoryCache` as a compatibility bridge when porting code from ASP.NET 4.x to ASP.NET Core.
+> Use `System.Runtime.Caching`/`MemoryCache` as a compatibility bridge when porting code from .NET 4.x to .NET Core.

-## Key Features

-* MemoryCache feature represents the type that implements an in-memory cache.

 ## Main Types

 The main types provided by this library are:

-* `System.Runtime.Caching.MemmoryCache`
+* `System.Runtime.Caching.MemoryCache`

 ## Remarks

-[MemoryCache.PhysicalMemeoryLimit](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.caching.memorycache.physicalmemorylimit?view=dotnet-plat-ext-7.0) property is only supported on windows.
+[MemoryCache.PhysicalMemoryLimit](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.caching.memorycache.physicalmemorylimit?view=dotnet-plat-ext-7.0) property is only supported on windows.

 ## Addtional Documentation